Stavoh/GASM_SR_Py/README.md

 The problem of genome assembly can be compared to taking many copies of a book, passing each of them through a shredder with a different cutter, and piecing the text of the book back together just by looking at the shredded pieces.

-There are two main types of genome assembly, from which we are implementing the first (de novo assembly):
+There are two main types of genome assembly, from which GASM_SR implements the first (de novo assembly):

 **1. De Novo Assembly:**
 De novo assembly is the process of piecing together short reads of DNA into a whole genome without a reference genome.